Prompt-based-Stance-Control-for-LLMs/Prompt-based_Stance_Control_for_LLMs/Stance Detection/README.md

 | ./run_eval_LLM-based.sh | Script used to evaluate results against the gold data |
 | ./other_approaches_example.sh | Script explaining how to run the BERT-based and the voting approach |

-All the above scripts (except of M5_combine_into_voting.py) can be used with "python3 <script_name> --help".
+All the above scripts (except of `M5_combine_into_voting.py`) can be used with `python3 <script_name> --help`.

 The LLM-based experiments were carried out, using the sh-scripts found in the base folder.
 The GermanBert baseline, LLM-prepared-Bert, Bert-then-LLM, and the Voting approach were manually started.
-To see how these other approaches could be re-created, see the other_approaches_example.sh script.
+To see how these other approaches could be re-created, see the `other_approaches_example.sh` script.

 ## Usage
 ### Setup
  - Download the [xstance](https://github.com/ZurichNLP/xstance) data (three files: train.jsonl, valid.jsonl, and test.jsonl)
  - Create a python3.11 virtual environment and install the requirements.txt
  - Setup ollama on your system.
 See [here](https://github.com/ollama/ollama) for installation process.
  - Befor running the experiments, pull all needed LLMs with ollama.
-For a list of used models see the run_exp_LLM-based.sh script.
+For a list of used models see the `run_exp_LLM-based.sh` script.

 ### Reproduction of experiments
 - For the LLM-based approach, simply run the sh scripts; Please manually adjust the data variable in the scripts to eather valid.jsonl or test.jsonl (similar in both scripts).
 - For the other approaches, see the example sh-script.
 Here you must manually set path to your local files.
-- For the voting approach, set the paths in the M5_combine_into_voting.py to your local files and run it.
+- For the voting approach, set the paths in the `M5_combine_into_voting.py` file to your local paths and run it.
 Paths are hard coded.